CulinaryCorps

 CulinaryCorps is an American non-profit organization that recruits culinary students and professionals to volunteer their professional skills on trips to communities in the United States.

 History

 The organization was founded by Christine Carroll following a volunteer trip to New Orleans after Hurricane Katrina.
 Carroll and other experienced culinary professionals were helping to repaint a local school when she conceived the idea of a food-focused volunteer organization.
 Upon returning home she launched CulinaryCorps to enable cooks to volunteer their professional skills to assist communities in need.

 Carroll coined the term "culanthropy" (a portmanteau of the words "culinary" and "philanthropy") to describe the organization's brand of food-focused volunteerism.

 Function

 The organization recruits culinary students and professionals in the culinary industry to volunteer on week-long trips to communities in the United States.
-The objective of CulinaryCorps is to make a lasting impact on the community served, while simultaneously inspiring its volunteers to become lifelong champions of positive social change through food and cooking.
 CulinaryCorps members have volunteered on trips to New Orleans, Louisiana; the Mississippi Gulf Coast; and Puerto Rico.